Kuzma02/Electronics-eCommerce-Shop-With-Admin-Dashboard-NextJS-NodeJS/README.md

 ![products component comments](https://github.com/Kuzma02/Electronics-eCommerce-Shop-With-Admin-Dashboard-NextJS-NodeJS/assets/138793624/86c22295-64c6-4328-a17a-8f4f0820b8f1)

 <h2>6.
 Testing</h2>
 <p>Testing is a formal process that is performed by the testing team with the aim of determining the logical correctness and purposefulness of the tested program.
-The importance of testing is great because it significantly reduces the losses that software companies have due to errors and failure of software incurred after its delivery to the customer.
-We have done the entire testing process manually and documented everything in detail.</p>
+The importance of testing is great because it significantly reduces the losses that software companies have due to errors and failure of software incurred after its delivery to the customer. <b>We have done the entire testing process manually and documented everything in detail.</b></p>

 ![testing script](https://github.com/Kuzma02/Electronics-eCommerce-Shop-With-Admin-Dashboard-NextJS-NodeJS/assets/138793624/abb8b25e-89e3-4c1e-a195-fff350d7405f)